When it comes to starting your own online store, Shopify is one of the best ecommerce platforms out there.

 Shopify Plus – If Your Online Store Makes Over $640K/month…

-At this revenue level, it makes sense to sign up for Shopify Plus just for the transaction fee savings alone!
+At this revenue level, it makes sense to sign up for Shopify Plus just to save on the credit card transaction fees alone!

 At this tier, your credit card processing fees plummet to only 2.15% which is on par with what you can get with a regular merchant account and gateway combo.

 But outside of the pure transaction fee savings, Shopify Plus also offers you a host of advanced features that are extremely useful and unique to Plus users.